Speedway (1968 film): Production

 Speedway was originally planned as a film to star Sonny & Cher.
 However, after their first movie, Good Times flopped at the box office, Columbia sold the rights to MGM, which retooled it for Elvis.
 Elvis was paid $850,000 plus 50% of the profits.

 Petula Clark, Liza Minnelli and Annette Funicello were all offered the lead female role, but all three turned it down.

 Filming began on 26 June 1967.
-Speedway was the first film about NASCAR and has been credited as a major proponent in increasing knowledge about the sport.

-Scenes were shot at the Charlotte Motor Speedway in Concord, North Carolina.
-The film features guest appearances by several of the top stock-car—better known now as NASCAR—drivers of the day including Richard Petty, Buddy Baker, Cale Yarborough, Tiny Lund and more.
-They were shown individually with their names in the film's opening credits.
+Some scenes were shot at the Charlotte Motor Speedway in Concord, North Carolina.
+Professional driver Neil Castles served as Presley's stunt double; in a 1973 interview, he said of his role in Speedway: "I doubled for Elvis and I wrecked five or six cars pretty good".

 This would be the final "formula" musical film of Presley's career.
 His remaining films would be less musical and more adult in tone.
-The film was a smash hit in 1968.

 Steve Grayson's generosity portrayed in the film was based loosely on Presley's real-life generosity, in which Presley would give cars, homes, and other expensive items to Memphis Mafia members (the media's nickname for his close group of friends and coworkers), family and friends, and even total strangers.

+Soundtrack

+Speedway was accompanied by the release of a soundtrack album of the same name by RCA Victor.

 Release

 Although the film was completed in the early summer of 1967, it was not released in theaters until June 1968.
 It was a box-office success placing at #40 for the year on the Variety weekly national box office list.

-The only guitar to be featured in the film is during one of the film's closing scenes, during the performance of "There Ain't Nothing Like A Song", where a sunburst Fender Coronado is used.
+The only guitar to be featured in the film is during one of the film's closing scenes, during the performance of "There Ain't Nothing Like a Song", where a sunburst Fender Coronado is used.